If you’ve only got a short time, here is how to do Disneyland Paris in One Day!

 If you have a birthday in your party and want to celebrate with a little something extra special, you can check out 7 ways to celebrate a birthday at Disneyland Paris.

-If any of your ‘must dos’ have Fastpass available then head to them first to get your pass and your time to return.
+If any of your ‘must dos’ have Fastpass available then head to them first to get your pass and your time to return this will really help fitting everything in at Disneyland Paris in One Day.
 We headed into the Studios park first and straight to Tower of Terror.
 Our Fastpass said to return at 1 so we could ride without waiting in the 45 minute queue.
 We then rode the other rides we wanted to see in that park before going back for the Tower.
 We did the same in the other park with a Buzz Lightyear fastpass, meant we got to go on Autopia and then straight in to defeat Zurg.

 My bunch weren’t too bothered about all of the characters this time, as long as we saw Mickey.
 But in the past when they were a central part of our trip, we booked character meals which mean that you can meet a few characters in one place, with no queuing.
 Not cheap but I’d highly recommend!